This accessibility statement applies to www.southsomerset.gov.uk.

 How we tested this website

-This website was last tested on 29 August 2019.
+This website was last tested in May 2022.
 The test was carried out internally.

 We used an accessibility checker to test the pages across our site.